dgricci/golang-proj/README.md

 `/usr/share/proj` for the latter), don't forget upon wrapper's installation to have the `LD_LIBRARY_PATH` set to point at the PROJ library and `PROJ_LIB` to the directory where `proj.db` is.

+Whilst `Makefile` is ready to work on other operating systems (like `windows` and `darwin`), one has to compile the PROJ on those systems :wink: